Trip to Tibet

 ‘Tibet་བོད’ is a cultural region whose physical location roughly corresponds with that of the Tibetan Plateau.
 Beyond the People’s Republic of China, Tibetan speaking peoples can be found across the Himalayas in Bhutan, India, Nepal, and Pakistan.
 Today, the bulk of Tibetan cultural areas are part of the PRC.
 In addition to the Tibet Autonomous Region (TAR), there are 10 Tibetan Autonomous Prefectures located in the provinces of Qinghai, Gansu, Sichuan, and Yunnan.
 Focus on planing an outstanding trips to Tibet.

-The Brief Base of History to help your trip to Tibet.
+The Brief Base of History and Tibetan Buddhism to help your trip to Tibet.

 In English, the name, ‘Tibet’ derives from the ancient Chinese and Arabic names given to an empire founded by a powerful lineage of kings whose kingdom stretched, at its height, as far west as Pakistan and as far south as Nepal and whose bloodline reigned uninterrupted for over 1000 years.
 Many of our present day understandings and images of Tibet date back to Tibet’s imperial period; a time when the Tibetan Empire (7th-10th century AD) was, in fact, not the isolated kingdom of our imagination, but a dynamic, cultural melting pot.
 The seeds of language, writing, and religion planted during this time have continued to blossom for centuries, producing a people connected through, above all else, a unique Buddhist culture.